juansanzone/sanzomap/README.md

 - Automation UI tests 🔴 - I didn't have time

 ### 😎 Extra Features
-- 🎁 Save cities locally (remains on each app launch)
+- 🎁 Save cities locally (remains Cities on each app launch)
 - 🎁 Error view with retry for network fetch
 - 🎁 Skeleton loading state view
 - 🎁 Instant ultra-fast app start after the second app start.
 Since the cities are already stored on the device
+- 🎁 % of remain progress for first app open initial loading
+- 🎁 Added empty state for "No results found"
+- 🎁 Added empty state for "No results found." with the option to remove the favorites filter (if applied).
+- 🎁 Added UX interaction to provide feedback when marking a row as favorite / unfav.

 ### 🤓 How did I solve the search?
 The initial approach I wanted to implement was a direct-access hash for ***City*** names.
 This would have provided `O(1)` complexity with instant lookups.